lbozarth/lbozarth.github.io/index.md

 	</div>
 	<div class="profile_div">
 	<h3>Short Biography</h3>
 	<p>Hi, I'm Lia.
 I grew up in the West Coast and earned my bachelors in computer science from the University of Washington, Seattle.
 Post undergrad, I worked in the industry (Amazon & Google) as a software engineer for a few years.
-I'm currently a 3rd year doctoral student at University of Michigan, School of Information.
+I'm currently a 3rd year doctoral candidate at University of Michigan, School of Information.
 My advisor is <a href="http://cbudak.com/index.html">Ceren Budak</a>.</p>
 		<div id="contact_info">
 			<dl>
 			<dt>Contact Information</dt>